 To prevent smoke in your air fryer you can add a couple of tablespoons of water to the bottom of the basket.
 If you are cooking especially greasy foods, like bacon in this recipe, you can also put a piece of bread in the bottom of the basket, just take out the removable rack at the bottom of the basket and place a piece of bread down there and replace the rack.
 The bread will soak up the excess grease and prevent the air fryer from smoking.

-Evenly cook your food by preheating the air fryer
+Evenly cook your food by preheating

 The air fryer can cook quickly, but you also want even and thoroughly cooked food.
 I would suggest preheating your air fryer for the best results.
 Some air fryers do not have a preheat setting.
 If yours doesn’t have a preheat setting then you can set your temperature and run the air fryer for 2-5 minutes to bring it up to temperature before adding your food to the basket.
 The smaller your air fryer, the less time you will need to preheat it.